Gray-OREO/MST-Distill/README.md

 | CrisisMMD-V2 |    512     |     5e-3      |    Image-Text    | MLP-I, MLP-Vb, MLP-Tb |
 | NYU-Depth-V2 |     6      |     1e-4      |    RGB-Depth     | FuseNet-I, FuseNet-RGBbranch, FuseNet-Dbranch |

-You can find the corresponding teacher and student network names in the `get_Tmodules` and `get_Smodules` functions in the `utils.py` file.
+You can use the `get_Tmodules` and `get_Smodules` functions in `utils.py` to find the network architectures of the corresponding models located in the `models` directory.

 ### Important Notes